-Android is built to support many different devices of all shapes, sizes and manufacturers.
-The apps are too.
-Which means our list will work whether you have the latest Galaxy S7 with Android 7.0 Nougat, or an old tablet with Android 4.4 Kit.
-Most are completely backwards compatible.
+Android supports many different devices of all shapes, sizes, and manufacturers, and the apps are too.
+Which means our list will work whether you have the latest Galaxy S7 with Android 7.0 Nougat or an old tablet with Android 4.4 Kit.
+Most are completely backward compatible.
 That said, select games and other intensive apps may require a more modern device.

-Also, apps are optimized for small screen Android devices, to the biggest of 10-inch tablets.
-Although most are designed with smartphones in mind.
+Apps get optimized for small screen Android devices, to the biggest of 10-inch tablets.
 The tablet app selection isn’t the biggest, but most apps still work just fine on tablets of any size.
-In the end, any and all of these apps will deliver a great experience, are fun games, or will keep you entertained for hours.
+In the end, any and these apps will deliver a great experience, are fun games, or will keep you entertained for hours.

 We have a huge list below of the best Android apps broken down by category.
 Then, continue reading for additional details and links to download many of our favorites.
 It’s a big list, so lets get started.

 - Best First Person Shooter Games for Android